wesbragagt/quack-mcp/README.md

 **Local Installation:**
 1. Check that the path in your configuration is absolute and correct
-2. Verify Node.js is installed and accessible
+2. Verify Python 3.12+ and uv are installed and accessible
 3. Restart Claude Code after configuration changes

 **Docker Installation:**